theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaeuk.md

 ??? task "`read_QC_trim`: Read Quality Trimming, Adapter Removal, Quantification, and Identification"

-    `read_QC_trim` is a sub-workflow within TheiaMeta that removes low-quality reads, low-quality regions of reads, and sequencing adapters to improve data quality.
+    `read_QC_trim` is a sub-workflow within TheiaEuk that removes low-quality reads, low-quality regions of reads, and sequencing adapters to improve data quality.
 It uses a number of tasks, described below.

     **Read quality trimming**